Roadside assets & data contracts

 Outcome

-From a noisy first list to a defined data contract, a visual catalog across key regions, and a fragment style that knows how to read roadside signage: a roadmap from MVP routes to a structure the org can maintain.
-For me it sits next to the broader roadside library work: same fragment mindset, but here the hero is the relationship between road truth, 3D readability, and symbolic map design for people who ship navigation in vehicles.
+From a noisy first list to a defined data contract, a visual catalog of 400+ assets across Japan, Europe, North America, and partner corridors, and a fragment style that knows how to read roadside signage: a roadmap from MVP routes to a structure the org can maintain.
+Architecture adopted as the standard pattern across custom demo styles.